amerk97/Misc/README.md

 Some random older code from school assignments/projects.
-Unstructured and incomplete (due to file loss), kept mostly for my own purpose.
+Unstructured and incomplete (much due to lost files), kept mostly for my own purpose.